alpsteam/autonomous-labs/lab-3/lab-3.md

 # Learning path

-There are six lessons available to turn you into an APEX champion.
+There are five lessons available to turn you into an APEX champion.
 We recommend doing the lab guides in this order.

 ### Prerequisites